SunJMMMM/STTR/README.md

 # STTR
-all code will be released soon
+code is based on fairseq-0.8.0